 Also See: Exim Bank Exam 2022

-The terms Economically Backward Class (EBC) and Economically Weaker Section (EWS) are both very different.
+The terms Economically Backward Class (EBC) and EWS are both very different.
 People who belong to the Economically Weaker Section (EWS) category since February 1, 2019, now get 10% reservation in educational institutions and government jobs.
-In states like Kerala and Maharashtra, the term EWS has different eligibility criteria for a person to be categorised as an Economically Weaker Section (EWS).
+In states like Kerala and Maharashtra, the term EWS candidates have different eligibility criteria, which are explained below:

 - The annual family income of the candidate should be less than 4 lakh rupees.